graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration3.md

 }
 ```

-Version 3.0 sample, using the System.Text.Json converter:
+Version 3.0 sample, using the `System.Text.Json` package:
 ```csharp
 using System.Text.Json;